CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description that clearly defines its niche as a post-completion code review skill with three specific passes.
-It excels at completeness by providing both what/when guidance and even disambiguating from a related CI skill.
-The main weakness is that trigger terms lean toward specialized jargon rather than natural user language, which could reduce discoverability when users ask for common tasks like 'review my code' or 'clean up this code'.
+This is a strong description that clearly defines its niche as a post-completion code review skill for general agent sessions.
+It effectively communicates what it does (simplify, harden, micro-documentation passes) and when to use it, and even disambiguates from a related CI-focused skill.
+The main weakness is that trigger terms lean toward internal/technical vocabulary rather than natural user language.

 Suggestions

-Add more natural trigger terms users might say, such as 'review my code', 'clean up', 'refactor', 'code quality check', or 'security review' to improve discoverability.
+Add more natural user-facing trigger terms such as 'code review', 'clean up code', 'refactor', or 'security check' to improve discoverability when users phrase requests informally.

 DimensionReasoningScore